Electrical safety in dwellings

 Institution of Engineering and Technology (IET): http://www.theiet.org/publishing/wiring-regulations/part-p/

-The Wiring Regulations BS 7671 and amendments can be obtained from the Institution of Engineering and Technology, Michael Faraday House, Stevenage, Herts SG1 2AY (email: email@example.com) or the British Standards Institution, Customer Services, 389 Chiswick High Road, London W4 4AL (email: firstname.lastname@example.org)
+The Wiring Regulations BS 7671 and amendments can be obtained from the Institution of Engineering and Technology, Michael Faraday House, Stevenage, Herts SG1 2AY (email: email@example.com).
+You can also contact the British Standards Institution, Customer Services, 389 Chiswick High Road, London W4 4AL (email: firstname.lastname@example.org)

 What must my CPS electrical installation certificate include?